WICG/fenced-frame/explainer/README.md

 ## Goals

 The fenced frame enforces a boundary between the embedding page and the cross-site embedded document such that user data visible to the two sites is not able to be joined together.
 This can be helpful in preventing user tracking or other privacy threats.
-Some of the use cases that are discussed in the explainer include:

-*   Interest group based advertising
-*   Conversion Lift measurement studies
-These and more are summarized in the [modes document](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/modes.md)

 The privacy threat addressed is:

 **The ability to correlate the user’s identity/information on the embedding site with that on the embedded site.**

+The different use cases and their privacy model are discussed as the different fenced frame modes [here](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/modes.md).

 ## Design